FAQs

 How can I make the mastering session go smoother?

 Spend the necessary time in preparation.
 Make sure that all the mixes are clearly labeled and you have determined the sequence and spacing ideas ahead of time.
-Also, include any notes about special edits or crossfades, or if versions need to be chosen.
+Also, include any notes about special edits or crossfades or if alternate versions need to be used.
 Be as precise and concise as possible.
 The time you spend ahead of time will insure a smoother mastering sessions and save you money, as well.

 Which format is best for me to send my mixes?